Ryder Cup 2018: Jim Furyk named US captain

 Furyk was a member of the task force set up in the wake of the US's third defeat in a row and sixth in seven events at Gleneagles under Tom Watson.

-The US last won on foreign soil in 1993 -- also under Watson -- and Furyk said his side would be under pressure in Europe.
+The US last won on foreign soil in 1993 -- also under Watson -- and Furyk said his side would be under pressure in Europe, particularly given the raucous nature of the crowd in Minnesota last year.

 "The European fans will be out in full force," he said.
 "We've got our work cut out but I'm really looking forward to rolling up my sleeves and getting started."